Owlbears, Rust Monsters and Bulettes, Oh My!

 “The bullette (boo-lay), as it was first called, was the first monster I invented.
 Why is the more interesting part of the story.
 I had decided to add a feature to DRAGON that would mean a new monster every issue; problem was, I had to launch an issue early because an ad didn’t come in.
 I wrote it up very late at night; the nickname “landshark” was a reference to a character that the original Not Ready for Primetime Players had done on Saturday Night Live.
 I went to Dave Sutherland for an emergency drawing (drawings could be submitted to the printers after the copy was set) and he did a dandy job on almost no notice.”

-If you don’t know the “Land shark” skit, click the video player below.
+If you don’t know the “Land shark” skit, give it a quick Google search and watch.
 Its a classic.

 I love Tim’s story: Dime store toys in the hands of those with wondrous imaginations became something more – they became the geeky stuff of modern fantasy lore.